JustinKhu/Windows-Server-AD-Lab/Phase 3.md

 **Verification:** Open up command prompt and enter the command 'net user patty /domain'.
 The following output will reveal information regarding their password.

+**4. Scenario:** A consultant/contract worker has joined the company.
+I'm tasked with creating a user account for them and delegating permissions in order for them to perform their role.

+**Solution**: Created a new OU named 'Consultants' and created a user 'Scott' in that OU.
+Opened delegation control in ADUC, added user 'Scott' and delegated control to allow for resetting user passwords and forcing password changes.

+**Verification:** Logged in as 'Scott' user and opened ADUC.
+Opening the properties of another user account showed that certain options such as setting account expiry and unlocking accounts were unavailable.